-Grab our FREE Alabama residential sublease agreement sample and read further about subletting laws in Alabama, required disclosures, optional addendums and what other Alabama landlord tenant laws apply to residential sublease agreements.
+Grab our free sample or generate an official Alabama sublease agreement for residential use.
+Read further about subletting laws in Alabama, required disclosures, optional addendums and what other Alabama landlord tenant laws apply to residential sublease agreements.

 Click here to view/download the direct PDF file.

 A sublease is a special agreement that is an addendum (addition) to a lease contract.
 It used to transfer some rights under a lease to a third-party.
 Unless the lease agreement specifically allows a sublease, the original tenant under the original lease (“Master Lease”) of a rental unit must get a landlord’s written permission to contract for a sublease with a third party.

 Original Lease Tenant’s Responsibilities Under a Sublease

 One reason why people wish to sublease a rental unit is that finding a new tenant may be easier than trying to break an existing lease.
 If the original tenant’s needs have changed and there is still a considerable amount of time remaining on the original lease, a sublease may be an effective way to pass the rights/obligation under the Master Lease onto a third party.

 Besides needing the landlord’s permission, making a prudent choice about a potential tenant for a sublease is important.
 When subleasing to a third party, in most cases the original tenant remains responsible for all the terms and conditions under the original lease agreement.
 For example, if a third party who signs a sublease fails to pay the rent, it is common that the original lease tenant must pay the missing rent payment.

 This means a tenant who wishes to sublease a rental unit is usually responsible for the actions (good or bad) of the third party that subleases the rental unit.